Benakenn/ecommerceBackend/README.md

 ## License

-This is  a freesoftware released into the public domain.
+This is  a free software released into the public domain.

 This is free to copy, modify, publish, use, compile, sell, or distribute this software, its source code or as a compiled